Manila Metro Rail Transit System Information

 Manila Metro Rail Transit System Hours

-On Saturdays, the time interval between trains is 5.5 minutes, and on Sundays it is 7.5 minutes.
+On Saturdays the interval between trains is 5.5 minutes and on Sundays it is 7.5 minutes.

 Manila Metro Rail Transit System Fares

-The fares on MRT-3 are distance based.
-The minimum fare is 10 pesos, and the maximum fare, depending on distance is 15 pesos.
-The charges are 10 pesos for the first three stations.
-For 4-5 stations, the fare is 11 pesos, for 6-8 stations fare is 12 pesos, 14 pesos for 9-11 stations and 15 pesos for 12 stations and above.
+Fares on MRT-3 are distance based.
+The minimum fare is 10 pesos and the maximum fare is 15 pesos, depending on the distance.
+For the first three stations, the fare is 10 pesos.
+For 4-5 stations the fare is 11 pesos, for 6-8 stations 12 pesos, for 9-11 stations 14 pesos and for 12 stations and above 15 pesos.

-Riders can purchase Single Journey ticket, the prices of which will vary as per the distance.
-These tickets are valid on the date of issue.
+Passengers can buy single tickets, the price of which varies according to the distance travelled.
+These tickets are valid on the day of issue.
 Another option is the stored value ticket/card, which can be purchased for 100 pesos and can be used for multiple journeys.
 This ticket can be used for three months after the first validation.

-Senior citizens and people with disabilities can avail discounts on tickets.
+Senior citizens and persons with disabilities are eligible for discounts on tickets.

-DOTC now plans to introduce automatic fare collection and smart card systems.
-The group AF Consortium will develop this system for the metro.
+The DOTC now plans to introduce automatic fare collection and smart card systems.
+The Group AF Consortium will develop this system for the Metro.

 Manila Metro Rail Transit System Parking

-Some stations in MRT-3 offer park and ride facilities to metro passengers.
+Some stations in MRT-3 offer park and ride facilities for metro passengers.

 Manila Metro Rail Transit System Rules

-Smoking, eating and drinking is prohibited inside trains and inside the platform area of all stations.
-Carrying of inflammable material, explosives and weapons is strictly prohibited.
-Inspection of baggage is conducted at stations.
-Riders are also inspected by station security officers, with the help of metal detectors.
-All stations are equipped with CCTV cameras that provide surveillance at all hours.
-Transit of pets is not allowed on the metro.
-Taking pictures inside the platform area is not allowed.
+Smoking, eating and drinking are prohibited on trains and on platforms at all stations.
+The carrying of flammable materials, explosives and weapons is strictly prohibited.
+Luggage is checked at stations.
+Passengers are also checked by station security officers using metal detectors.
+All stations are equipped with CCTV cameras for 24-hour surveillance.
+Pets are not allowed on the metro.
+Photography is not allowed on the platforms.